-The LTC3785 incorporates overvoltage (OV) and undervoltage (UV) functions for fault protection and transient limitation.
+The LTC3785-1 incorporates overvoltage (OV) and undervoltage (UV) functions for fault protection and transient limitation.
 Both comparators are connected to the V{SENSE} pin, which usually has a similar voltage divider as the error amplifier without the compensation.
-The overvoltage threshold is 10% above the reference.
-The undervoltage threshold is 6.5% below the reference with both comparators having 1.5% hysteresis.
+The overvoltage threshold is 7.5% above the reference.
+The undervoltage threshold is 7.5% below the reference with both comparators having 1.5% hysteresis.
 During an overvoltage fault, all output switching stops until the fault ceases.
 During an undervoltage fault, the IC is commanded to run fixed frequency only (disabled Burst Mode operation).
 If the design requires a tightened threshold to one of the comparator thresholds the voltage divider on the V{SENSE} pin can be skewed to achieve the threshold.
-Since the range is a constant, tightening the UV threshold will loosen the OV threshold and vice versa.